futuregrid/virtual-cluster/README.md

 Prerequisites
 -------------

-In order to use our tool, you need to obatin nova credentials and configuration files.
-And unzip them under your home directory.
-Add nova environment variables to your .bashrc.
+In order to use our tool, you need to obatin nova credentials and configuration files for FutureGrid system, you can obtain your nova credentials and configuration files for the FutureGrid systems.
-Then skip following to <create configuration file> section.

-If you are using india.futuregrid.org machines, you can obtain your nova credentials and configuration files for the FutureGrid systems.
 These should have been placed in your home directory on the INDIA system.
 Log in with your FutureGrid username (and SSH public key) and look for a file called 'username'-nova.zip.
 If you do not have a portal and HPC account please create one.
-The credential zip file (username-nova.zip) contains the user keys and rc file .Unzip this file in your home directory.
-The novarc file contains th e necessary environment variables.
+The credential zip file (username-nova.zip)contains the user keys and rc file .Unzip this file in your hom e directory.
+The novarc file contains the necessary environment variables.
 Add nova environment variables to your .bashrc:

     $ cat novarc >> .bashrc
     $ source .bashrc